zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **catalog.tile.id**

-    Specifies the unique identifier for the API services product family.
+    specifies the unique identifier for the API services product family.
-    This is the grouping value used by the API-ML to group multiple API services together into "tiles".
+    This is the grouping value used by the API ML to group multiple API services together into tiles.
     Each unique identifier represents a single API Catalog UI dashboard tile.

-    Specify a value that does not interfere with API services from other products.
+    **Tip:**  Specify a value that does not interfere with API services from other products.

 * **catalog.tile.title**

-    Specifies the title of the API services product family.
-This value is displayed in the API catalog UI dashboard as the tile title.
+    specifies the title of the API services product family.
+This value is displayed in the API Catalog UI dashboard as the tile title.

 * **catalog.tile.description**

-    Specifies the detailed description of the API services product family.
+    specifies the detailed description of the API services product family.
-    This value is displayed in the API catalog UI dashboard as the tile description.
+    This value is displayed in the API Catalog UI dashboard as the tile description.

 * **catalog.tile.version**

-    Specifies the semantic version of this API Catalog tile.
+    specifies the semantic version of this API Catalog tile.

-    Increase the number of the version when you introduce new changes to the product family details of the API services including the title and description.
+    **Note:** Ensure that you increase the number of the version when you introduce new changes to the product family details of the API services including the title and description.